13pixlar/sticky-list/README.md

 <h3>Changelog</h3>

 **1.4.4**
+* Fixed a bug where fields were not grayed out during view
 * Added currency formating
 * Fixed a view entries bug
 * Improved initial sort of list to work with complex fields (Name, address)